MyCoRe-Org/mycore/mycore-orcid2/README.md

 ## Overview

-The approaches are based on the official [orcid-model](https://github.com/ORCID/orcid-model) and use the section models.
+Module is based on the official [orcid-model](https://github.com/ORCID/orcid-model) and uses the section models.
+The approach is based on OAuth.

 ## Configuration